pengsihua2023/HIV-1-M-SPBEnv/README.md

 ＊All the independent testting dataset is from the original dataset.
 ## 10. Citation
 Sihua Peng, Ming Zhang.
-HIV-1-M-SPBEnv: Type 1 HIV/AIDS 12 subtype prediction based on Autoencoder network with self-attention and a new DNA sequence data augmentation strategy.
+HIV-1-M-SPBEnv: HIV-1 M group subtype prediction using convolutional Autoencoder and full connected neural network.
 (Manuscript to be submitted)
 ## 11. Contact
 If you have any questions, please feel free to contact Sihua Peng (Email: Sihua.Peng@uga.edu) or Ming Zhang (Email: mzhang01@uga.edu).